 The principal, with the approval of the superintendent, or the superintendent has the authority to initiate a harassment investigation in the absence of a written complaint.
-Investigation Procedure
+Investigation Procedure the complaint.

-The principal shall reasonably and promptly commence the investigation upon receipt of the complaint.
 The principal shall interview the complainant and the alleged harasser.
 The alleged harasser may file a written statement refuting or explaining the behavior outlined in the complaint.
 The principal may also interview witnesses as deemed appropriate.